About Nutritional Therapy

 Nutritional therapy uses an evidence-based and integrated approach to help identify the root cause of imbalance(s) considering genetic, environmental and lifestyle factors.
 It focuses on creating a tailored nutrition and lifestyle programme, addressing the body as a whole and you as an individual, rather than a ‘one size fits all’ approach.

-Put simply, nutritional therapy considers you as an individual and connects the dots to help feel well again.
+Put simply, nutritional therapy considers you as an individual and connects the dots to help you feel well again.

 The most common reasons why people book a consultation:

 First and foremost, I ADORE food.
 Even before I understood the incredible impact it has on our health.
 I just loved food in a different way.
 I loved a sugary treat as a reward for getting through my day or how it could comfort me when I needed it most.
-When I started my journey into understanding the effect food has on our bodies both mentally and physically, I was afraid my love of food would be taken away, and I would begrudging become a member of the rabbit food diet club.
+When I started my journey into understanding the effect food has on our bodies both mentally and physically, I was afraid my love of food would be taken away, and I would begrudgingly become a member of the rabbit food diet club.
 What I didn’t know, was that I could love food in a new and more empowering way.

 As a child, I was brought up with a fairly balanced lifestyle and was taught the importance of eating my greens.
 However, this all went a little astray after slightly too much indulgence living the student lifestyle.
 After returning home, I was left overweight, exhausted, brain fogged with chronic nausea, headaches and a multitude of digestive symptoms.
 The GP unfortunately didn’t have any answers, so I decided to take action.
 After a little bit of googling, my diet started on Monday (familiar to anyone?) and I took up a gruelling gym regime, that I realise now was never going to be sustainable.
-Over the next few years, I yo-yoed between the latest ‘health-kick’ and mopped about feeling like a failure that I still hadn’t ‘fixed’ myself.
+Over the next few years, I yo-yoed between the latest ‘health-kick’ and moped about feeling like a failure that I still hadn’t ‘fixed’ myself.

 On the lead up to my wedding, I decided enough was enough, and sought professional advice from a Nutritional Therapist who identified several digestive and hormonal imbalances in my body.
 Together with their advice and a lot of personal research, I slowly started to change my diet and lifestyle, and re-educate myself on what would nourish and ‘feed’ my body.
 As my nutritional knowledge grew, so did my health and confidence.
 I started experimenting in the kitchen creating healthier versions of my favourite comfort foods.
 My love of food returned and a love for preparing healthy and delicious meals blossomed.